MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/Data Collection - EColi - Nutrient Limitation.md

 	- Yield is a magnitude that is directly linked to the stoichiometry and on/off regulation.
 It is not that important the specific culture conditions.
 5 mM of glc and 4 mM of glucose might lead to the same yield.
 	- The same for shadow prices in general
 	- For a given yield there is a metabolic configuration.
+	- We can fix a yield (select an ensemble) and compare the others.

 ## Dev

 ### Prompt